madfam-io/plinto/compliance/controls/security/CC6-logical-physical-access.md

 ---

-*This control documentation demonstrates Plinto's comprehensive access control implementation and provides the framework for SOC2 Type II audit evidence collection.*
+*This control documentation demonstrates Janua's comprehensive access control implementation and provides the framework for SOC2 Type II audit evidence collection.*